rubenmtzc/rmc-academic/content/publication/capsoc1/index.md

 ---
-title: "Confianza y Capital Social: Evidencia para México.
-Revista Economía Sociedad y Territorio.
+title: "A Quantitative Analysis of Social Capital in Mexico.
+Well-being and Social Policy Journal.
-Vol XV, no. 48, May 2015.
+Vol 9, no. 1, May 2015.
 With Edgardo Ayala Gaytan and Ernesto Aguayo Tellez"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here